Saturday, September 12, 2009

 In my embarrassed state, I initially found the most accessible works to be the humourous ones.
 Some read like one-liners, such as mail art featuring a banana poking out of a man's pants, and a collage that combines a label for cock-flavored soup with predictable pornography.
 This is not to say that a one-liner cannot be successful, and given the childish humour associated with sexuality, it is extremely appropriate.

 Once I poured over the list of works, I was actually more impressed by the ones revealing the artist’s dark sense of humour.
 Allow me to preface my reactions with some theory.
 As strange as it sounds, collage is a sexualized medium.
 Of surrealist and Dadaist collage, Lydenberg (1988) writes, “everything that is juxtaposed in collage…can ‘make love’; the procreative possibilities, therefore, are staggering”(280).
 Meanwhile, Derrida (as paraphrased by Ulmer, 1983) believes, “If the clipping is associated with ‘castration’…the montage or dissemination of the fragments thus collected in the new frame is associated with ‘invagination’ (collage/montage is a bisexual writing)” (90).
-If these quotations seem far-fetched, consider the following works.
+If these quotations seem far-fetched, consider the following works by G.P.-O.

 Lydenberg, Robin.
 “Engendering Collage: Collaboration and Desire in Dada and Surrealism”.
 In Katherine Hoffman, Collage: Critical Views, Ann Arbor: University of Michigan Press, 1988, 271-286.
 Print.